codyngpriest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # This is a function that prints a string, in reverse, followed by a new line.
 5. A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes
 # This is a function that reverse a string
+6. Half the lies they tell about me aren't true
+# This is a function that prints every other character of a string, starting with the first character, followed by a new line.